About Dr. Mona

 I don’t know if I should breast or bottle feed?
 Or both?

 When I became a mom to my son Ryaan and again in 2023 to my daughter Vera, and I experienced all the same thoughts and feelings many new moms do.

 And it changed me as a doctor.

-Now I know that the real question all new moms have is:
+Now I know the real questions all moms have are:

 Dr. Mona takes the complexity out of parenting and medical advice